meshtastic/enclosures/TTGO/T-Beam/M8N/K-TAC Rugged T-Beam Enclosure 1/README.md

 ![K-TAC RTE 1 wireframe](https://user-images.githubusercontent.com/101295892/159145646-d8206180-4656-4461-9e1e-7b50228de056.png)

 K-TAK RTE-1 (Ruggedized T-Beam Enclosure 1) is an open sourced ruggedized tactical enclosure for the t beam m8n.
 RTE-1 is designed to help bring meshtastic to the roughest outdoor conditions in a small man portable package.
 RTE-1 was designed around a large battery compartment ensuring space for a high capacity battery; this will allow days of continuous operation on a single charge.
 It also utilizes commercially available waterproof components to offer a weatherproof and completely sealed body, protecting the electronics from the elements.
+Though not a beginner friendly project, RTE-1 is relatively a simple construction.
+The body is 3D printed with cnc cutout "armor" panels for added protection and strength.
+However the CNC parts are not necessary and can be substituted with printed parts.
+The CNCed parts are relatively simple, with a drill press and good saw (and skill) it can be cut out by hand

 Deisgned & Devleoped under the K-TAC ecosystem by Canine Rocket Technologies